marhu98/Modular-Tables/README.md

 ![Example output](gifs/1.gif)

+### Generating the example
 To generate this particular example, just pull the repo and run it:
 ```
 git pull https://github.com/marhu98/Modular-Tables.git
 cd Modular-Tables
 make runExample
 ```

+Then look in the folder gifs for 1.gif

 Here is how you can generate a new image: